DD2480G19/teammates/README.md

 | 5 | **Function**: `FeedbackMsqQuestionDetails::shouldChangesRequireResponseDeletion` <br> **Branch:** [manual instrumentation, function 5](https://github.com/DD2480G19/teammates/tree/41-branch-coverage-by-manual-instrumentation-function-5) <br> Git command that is used to obtain the patch (from master): `git diff origin/41-branch-coverage-by-manual-instrumentation-function-5` |

 ### Evaluation

->**TODO:**
->1.
-How detailed is your coverage measurement?
->2.
-What are the limitations of your own tool?
->3.
-Are the results of your tool consistent with existing coverage tools?

 | # | Evaluation
 |---|------------------------------------------------------------------------------------------------------------------------------------------|